stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Modeling SAML Directories
 +++++++++++++++++++++++++

-Just like with Social Directories, the only modeling considerations for SAML Directories are: you will a Directory for each SAML IdP that you want to support, and you might need to consider having a :ref:`Master Directory <supporting-multiple-dirs>` to co-ordinate among your multiple directories.
+Just like with Social Directories, the only modeling considerations for SAML Directories are: you will need a Directory for each SAML IdP that you want to support, and you might need to consider having a :ref:`Master Directory <supporting-multiple-dirs>` to co-ordinate among your multiple directories.

 How to Make a SAML Directory
 ++++++++++++++++++++++++++++